Last updated 7th July, 2018

 Juvenile Justice – Life Without Parole

 A juvenile life without parole sentence is generally reserved for the most serious of crimes and is not a sentence handed down lightly.
 The majority of youth crime is dealt with within the juvenile justice system in the State the crime was committed.

 For a life without parole sentence to be proposed, this is not for adolescents breaking and entering, destroying property or stealing handbags.
 This is capital murder, mass murder, serious sexual offenses and ultimately the kinds of crimes you could say only adults would commit.
 The fact that forty-three States plus the District of Columbia and the Federal Government have this policy does indicate a level of support for its existence.

 According to Amnesty International, the perception that those who receive such sentences are offenders with a history of criminal activity and who were the perpetrators of very serious criminal acts is inaccurate.

-- for 59% of juveniles who received a life without parole sentence it was their first ever offence
+- for 59% of juveniles who received a life without parole sentence, it was their first ever offense

-- 16% were between the ages of 13-15 years at the time the offence was committed
+- 16% were between the ages of 13-15 years at the time the offense was committed

 - for the vast majority of juveniles who received this sentence, it was for a felony murder charge

 - 26% were for robbery or burglary where a co-participant committed murder, not the individual themselves